Navigating Grief and Loss: Therapy and the Catholic Theology of Hope and Resurrection

 The Complexity of Grief: Not a Straight Line

-sequence.
-Many of us are familiar with the "five stages of grief"—denial, anger, bargaining, depression, and acceptance.
+One of the most common misconceptions about grief is that it follows a predictable sequence.
+Many of us are familiar with the "five stages of grief" — denial, anger, bargaining, depression, and acceptance.
 These stages, first introduced by Elisabeth Kübler-Ross, are helpful in recognizing the emotions involved in loss, but they’re not a strict roadmap.
 Real grief is messy (see our blog article here).
 It doesn’t move in a straight line.
 Some days, you might feel like you’ve made peace with the loss; on others, a small memory can unravel you unexpectedly.

 Therapists understand this complexity.
 In therapy, you’re given a space to express the full range of your emotions without judgment.
 That in itself can be healing—being able to cry, vent, or sit silently and just be seen.
-Many therapists use grief-specific approaches to help people understand the depth of their emotions and develop tools to cope.
+Many therapists use grief specific approaches to help people understand the depth of their emotions and develop tools to cope.
 These approaches focus not only on processing the pain but also on exploring the significance of the relationship that was lost and the meaning that can still be drawn from it.

 For some, however, grief becomes more than sorrow.
 It becomes stuck.
 This form of suffering, often referred to as complicated grief or prolonged grief disorder (PGD), involves intense, long-lasting emotions that disrupt daily life and relationships.
 These symptoms can include persistent yearning, preoccupation with the loss, emotional numbness, or an inability to experience joy.
 When grief lingers and paralyzes rather than gradually integrates into life, therapy becomes not just helpful—it becomes essential.